Administration of Thrissur

-Administration of Thrissur is handled by the Thrissur Municipal Corporation, consisting of 55 councilors and headed by the city's mayor.
+Administration of Thrissur, Kerala, India, is handled by the Thrissur Municipal Corporation, consisting of 55 councilors and headed by the city's mayor.

 Administration

 Thrissur city is governed by the Thrissur Municipal Corporation, consisting of councillors who represent 55 wards and are directly elected by the city's residents.
 From among themselves, the councillors elect a mayor and a deputy mayor who preside over about 8 standing committees.
 Out of 55 seats, 26 are reserved for women (general); 2 are reserved for SC (women) and 2 are reserved for SC.Thrissur has one parliamentary constituency—Thrissur Lok Sabha constituency—and elects two members of the Legislative Assembly (MLAs) to the state legislature.
 The Thrissur City Police, a division of the Kerala Police, is the law enforcement agency in the city.
 The city police force is headed by a commissioner of police, and administrative control rests with the Kerala Home Ministry.
 The department consists of two subdivisions with a total of 14 police stations.
 The city's traffic is managed by the Thrissur City Traffic Police.